AHK-just-me/DoDragDrop/README.md

 # DoDragDrop - Drag&Drop for AHK
 State: Beta

 Sources:

+* SHDataObject.ahk
+Data object with support fro drag images on Win Vista+.

+* SHDoDragDrop.ahk
+Example of a function calling the `SHDoDragDrop` API (Win Vista+).

+* SHDoDragDrop_sample.ahk
+Simple example for the use of `SHDoDragDrop()`.

 * DoDragDrop.ahk
-Example for a function which is calling the `DoDragDrop` API.
+Example of a function which is calling the `DoDragDrop` API.

 * IDataObject.ahk
 Partial implementation of the `IDataObject` interface.